Indian Rice Pudding

 You are sure to come across many kinds of Rice Pudding from different states and cultures.
 Kheer, Paal Payasam, Paramannam, Phirni, Payesh, Payasa are some of the different kinds of Indian Rice Puddings.
 All these have 2 ingredients in common – milk and rice, but vary in the ratios.

+The method of preparations, kind of rice and sweetener used is different which makes a difference to the end product.
 In this post I share a recipe to make the fastest and one of the most delicious Indian Rice Pudding.
 It is roughly adapted from many different traditional Indian rice pudding recipes.
 It tastes delicious and is easy to whip up with pantry staples.

 Ingredients & Substitutes